kiankris/Globitek-CMS-Authentication/README.md

 * [X]  Bonus Objective 3: CSRF tokens only valid for 10 minutes.

 * [X]  Bonus Objective 4: Sessions are valid only if user-agent string matches previous value.

+The following advanced user stories are optional and were not completed:

 * [ ]  Advanced Objective: Set/Get Signed-Encrypted Cookie
   * [ ]  Create "public/set\_secret\_cookie.php".